chriskgernon/chriskgernon/SAGA/Hydrology_model.md

 When comparing the two hillshades, there is an obivous difference betweeen the two.
 The red circle in the SRTM hillshade has obivous error shown by the flat divot while the ASTR hillshade is more accurate shown by the congruence inside the red circle with the other parts of the mountain.

 ![Accumulation Difference](./Accu_comp.PNG)
+Difference in Flow Accumulation between the two datasets.

+When comparing the flow accumulation between both datasets, there is major differences between the two in two regions as shown above.
+It is no coincidence the spots are located at the two steepest areas of the region because those are the areas where it's hardest to aquire accurate data.

 ![Compare1](./Compare1.PNG)
 ![Compare2](./compare2.PNG)